 and we are using a simple object that contains values for those attributes:

 th:attr attribute that is use to provide a specific kind of our own attribute to the DOM element.
 We can use it to add our data attributes:

 Note that in XML documents we cannot set an attribute twice in one tag, so we can't have more than one

 th:attr in the same HTML element.
 If we want more that one attribute, we must separate them by a comma.

 The rendered HTML for sample values should look like the following:

 In this article, we showed how to add data attributes to the HTML element with Thymeleaf engine.
-Thymeleaf supports many common attributes and gives the opportunity to create our own if we want to.
+Thymeleaf supports many common attributes and allows creating our own if we want to.
 So it is very elastic in this case.